browserengineering/book/book/scheduling-and-threading.md

 variable*.

-Condition variables are a way for one thread to block until it has been notified by another thread that the the desired condition has become true.[^threading-hard] Condition variables allow a thread not to run an infinite loop and use up a lot of CPU, when there is nothing to do.[^browser-thread-burn] Instead, the `while True` loop in `run` should only continue if there is actually a task to execute.
+Condition variables are a way for one thread to block until it has been notified by another thread that some condition has become true.[^threading-hard] Condition variables allow a thread not to run an infinite loop and use up a lot of CPU when there is nothing to do.
+[^browser-thread-burn] Instead, the `while True` loop in `run` should only continue if there is actually a task to execute.

-Add `condition.wait()` call to the run loop (meaning: wait until there is a task to run), and `condition.notifyAll()` (meaning: notify the run loop that a task has been added) to all the places where tasks are added.
+Add a `condition.wait()` call to the run loop (meaning: wait until there is a task to run), and `condition.notifyAll()` (meaning: notify the run loop that a task has been added) to all the places where tasks are added.

 [^browser-thread-burn]: At the moment, the browser thread's `while True` loop does just this, but we need not do it for the main thread.
-(It appears there may not be a way to avoid this in SDL at present.)
+(It appears there is not a way to avoid this in SDL at present.)

 [^threading-hard]: Threading and locks are hard, and it's easy to get into a deadlock situation.
 Read the [documentation][python-thread] for the classes